 I found the fit and finish of the Crux action to be very good.
 I liked the toolless bolt disassembly feature they added as well.
 The 75 degree lift did not cause any of the issues with hard bolt lift I was worried about, so I found it a win.
 The total weight of the action is 20.8 oz with bolt vs. around 29.5 oz for one of the lighter steel custom actions available.
 This is better than half a pound in weight savings.
 These actions are not just available in Mesa built rifles but can also be purchased alone for $1,399.

 It seems destined to me this year to examine, and be spoiled by, all the new, non-conventional trigger technologies of the past few years.
-I first examined the Bix’n Andy ball trigger concept and now I have here the Trigger Tech with its FRT, TKR, and CLKR technologies.
+I first examined the Bix’n Andy ball trigger concept and now I have here both a Trigger Tech Primary and Diamond with their FRT, TKR, and CLKR technologies.
 Acronyms, gross.
 CLKR just means that they have put clicks in the pull weight adjustment screw.
 Interestingly, Triggertech felt they needed to name, and acronym, clicks in the pull weight screw.
 It’s nice, but really doesn’t merit talking about.
 However, they did not name their double redundant safety cams that seem worth a mention to me, given the occasional problems trigger safeties have with immediately firing when the safety is taken off.
 That tendency has resulted in some unspeakable tragedies as well as some lawsuits for Remington.
 TriggerTech could have called the system the DRSC and added to their Acronym Badass Score (ABS).
 TKR refers to Trigger Techs over travel stop system.
 That is how they present it anyway.
 While it does do that, it is really more integral to the function of the whole system than just an over-travel stop.
-It also lessens the overall travel necessary for the trigger, a concern when adding a roller to the sear mechanism, and allows for looser tolerances on a variety of the parts in the trigger.
+It also lessens the overall travel necessary for the trigger, a concern when adding a roller to the sear mechanism, and allows for looser tolerances on a few of the parts in the trigger.
 This brings us to the biggest tech difference, the one that really put Trigger Tech on the map: the FRT or Frictionless Release Technology.
 In simplest terms, FRT is a roller that is interposed between the two sear surfaces to replace the sliding friction with much lower rolling resistance.
 Doing this basically allows for much greater sear engagement without the user noticing any creep.